Managed OpenShift on Exoscale

 3 nodes, all in one zone, separated via anti-affinity rules.

 We reserve 100 GB for the operating system, which leaves 250 GB for use by Ceph.
 Ceph requires some safety margin and uses only 85% of its disks (will go into read only mode when exceeded).
 Thus the available storage will be 195 GB (times 3 for the node count divided by three for the replication factor cancels each other out).
 INFO: Prometheus and Alertmanager (Cluster Monitoring) requests a total of 104 GB but is expected to actually use around 30 GB.
-Hosted Logging requests 430 GB but 150 GB.
+Hosted Logging requests 430 GB but uses 150 GB.
 This results in an expected disk usage of 180 GB leaving 15 GB to cover for some growth.

 |